microsoft/vscode-docs/docs/remote/troubleshooting.md

 ### An incompatible extension prevents VS Code from connecting

-If an incompatible extension has been installed on a remote host, container, or in WSL, we have seen rare instances where VS Code Server hangs or cashes due to the incompatible code.
-If the extension activates right away, this can prevent you from connecting to remove it.
+If an incompatible extension has been installed on a remote host, container, or in WSL, we have seen instances where the VS Code Server hangs or crashes due to the incompatibility.
+If the extension activates right away, this can prevent you from connecting and being able to uninstall the extension.

 Resolution: Manually delete the remote extensions folder by following these steps:

-1. For containers, ensure your `devcontainer.json` does not contain the faulty extension anymore.
+1. For containers, ensure your `devcontainer.json` no longer includes a reference to the faulty extension.

 2. Next, use a separate terminal / command prompt to connect to the remote host, container, or WSL.

    - If SSH or WSL, connect to the environment accordingly (run `ssh` to connect to the server or open WSL terminal).
-   - If using container, identify the container ID by calling `docker ps -a` and looking through the list for an image with the correct name.
+   - If using a container, identify the container ID by calling `docker ps -a` and looking through the list for an image with the correct name.
 If the container is stopped, run `docker run -it <id> /bin/sh`.
 If it is running, run `docker exec -it <id> /bin/sh`.

 3. Once you are connected, run `rm -rf ~/.vscode-remote/extensions` to remove all extensions.